 It’s easy to imagine someone with a life philosophy that isn’t unified.

-Someone might be a Stoic on Wednesday, an Epicurean on Friday, an anarchist on Saturday, a theist on Sunday, a nihilist on Monday, and then start a new week all over again.
+Someone might be a Stoic on Wednesday, an Epicurean on Friday, an anarchist on Saturday, a theist on Sunday, a nihilist on Monday, and then start over.
 There might be two or ten or fifty different incompatible philosophies that an individual flirts with at different times.
 Each can be adopted when it’s convenient and discarded when it isn’t.

 The alternative is to be unified.